‘Teen Mom 2’ Jenelle Evans Shares New Instagram Photos Of Daughter Ensley

 Jenelle Evans has been involved in a relationship with David Eason since late 2015.
 At the time, Jenelle Evans was newly single after parting ways with Nathan Griffith, the father of her second child, son Kaiser Griffith (Jenelle Evans also has a son with ex-boyfriend Andrew Lewis).

-In spring of last year, Jenelle Evans began facing rumors of a possible pregnancy but for months, she denied she was expecting a child.
+In spring of last year, Jenelle Evans began facing rumors of a possible pregnancy, but for months, she denied she was expecting a child.
 Even after a police report confirmed that Evans had revealed her pregnancy, she stayed silent for several weeks before ultimately sharing her baby news with a post on Instagram.
 In her post, which was shared just before she appeared on the red carpet at the 2016 MTV Video Music Awards, Jenelle Evans revealed her baby’s name and due date and shared a photo of her baby bump.

 Jenelle Evans has been over the moon with Eason since the start of their relationship and gushed over her boyfriend during an interview one year ago.
 Just months into their romance, the reality star spoke of Eason’s work ethic and the relationship he had with her oldest son, Jace.